seng438-winter-2023/seng438-a1-Group16/seng438-a1-team_number.md

 # Comments/feedback on the lab and lab document itself

-The documentation was pretty long counld have been more consise.
+The documentation was pretty long could have been more concise.